 Velu, C. (2012) Entrepreneurship and Innovation in Financial Institutions, Quantitative Finance, 12(6), 831-837 (Lead article).

 Velu, C., S. Iyer and J. Gair.
 (2012) Dominance and Innovation: A Returns-Based Beliefs Approach, Applied Stochastic Models in Business and Industry, 28, 261-284.

 Iyer, S. and C. Velu.
 (2006) Real Options and Demographic Decisions, Journal of Development Economics, 80, 39-58.

-Velu, C. (2018) Coopetition and Business Models, in Chiambaretto, P., Czakon, W., Anne-Sophie Fernandez, A and Le Roy, F. Handbook of Coopetition Strategies in the Routledge Companion on Coopetition Strategy, forthcoming.
+Velu, C. (2018) Coopetition and Business Models, in Chiambaretto, P., Czakon, W., Anne-Sophie Fernandez, A and Le Roy, F. Handbook of Coopetition Strategies in the Routledge Companion on Coopetition Strategy, Routledge.

 Barrett, M., C. Velu, R. Kohli, O. Salge and D. Simoes-Brown.
 (2011) Making the Transition to Collaborative Innovation: Issues of Readiness, Trust and Governance, National Endowment for the Science, Technology and the Arts (NESTA) Business Briefing, May.